DayvonAllen/eth-example-and-notes/README.md

     - `Geth` - written in the Go Programming language.
     - `Parity` - written in the Rust programming language.
   - `Full Node` - Keep the entire database and mempool of the blockchain and can mine transactions.
+  - `Light Node` - Only keep information about the block header not the entire DB.
+  - `Archive Node` - they archive the state of the block.
 - `Miner` - full nodes in the block chain that write transaction to the blockchain, they are paid a gas fee for using their computational resources in order to add transactions to the blockchain.
 - `Gas Fee` - a small amount of eth(measured in gwei or wei) paid to miners for using their computional resources to write a transaction to the blockchain.
 - There are two types of accounts on the eth blockchain, an Externally Owned Account(EOA) and a smart contract: